Linda Taylor: Identity and early life

 Taylor was born to Lydia Mooney White in Golddust, Tennessee, a few months after White moved there from Summit, Alabama.
-Although no birth certificate was issued, biographer Josh Levin estimates based on other details provided by Taylor's relatives that the birth probably occurred in January 1926.
+Although no birth certificate was issued, biographer Josh Levin estimates, based on other details provided by Taylor's relatives, that the birth probably occurred in January 1926.
 At birth she was named Martha Louise White.
 In October 1926, Lydia White married Joseph Jackson Miller, and subsequent United States Census records listed "Martha Louise Miller" as their daughter.
 The identity of Taylor's biological father is uncertain.
-In census records and court testimony, her relatives gave varying information about her parentage, but always identified her as "white".
-Rumors in the family indicated that her father was black, but Lydia White could have been convicted of a felony under Alabama's law against interracial relationships if she admitted this.
+In census records and court testimony, her relatives gave varying information about her parentage but always identified her as "white".
+Rumors in the family indicated that her father was black but Lydia White could have been convicted of a felony under Alabama's law against interracial relationships if she admitted this.

+As of 1940, Taylor was 13 years old and had attended school only through the second grade.
+She left home in her teens and traveled to the Pacific Coast.
+In Seattle, she was arrested three times before the age of 20, on charges of vagrancy, disorderly conduct, and prostitution.
+In 1948, she was arrested in Oakland for contributing to the delinquency of a minor (having sex in the presence of a child).
+She also traveled around the country with her children.
+In the late 1950s, she settled in Peoria, Illinois.
+Around 1960, she moved to Chicago with three of her children.

+Taylor was married six times.
+She had five children from her first two marriages, both of which ended in divorce.
+Four of her children, who traveled with her, were remembered by people who knew the family.
+Her known children included three sons, born in 1941, 1948, and 1950, and a daughter born in the early 1950s.

 Throughout her life, Taylor presented herself as being of various racial and ethnic identities, including Black, Asian, Hispanic, and Jewish.
 Taylor represented herself as being many different ages, with one government official stating in 1974 that "it appears she can be any age she wishes, from the early 20s to the early 50s".
 Although she became best known under the name Linda Taylor, news reports indicated that she used as many as 80 different names, often with false identification documents to match.
-Her aliases included 'Linda Bennett', 'Connie Jarvis', 'Linda Jones', 'Constance Loyd', 'Linda Lynch', 'Linda Mallexo', 'Linda Ray', 'Constance Rayne', 'Linda Sholvia', 'Linda Taylor', 'Constance Wakefield', and 'Connie Walker'.
+Her aliases included Linda Bennett, Connie Jarvis, Linda Jones, Constance Loyd, Linda Lynch, Linda Mallexo, Linda Ray, Constance Rayne, Linda Sholvia, Linda Taylor, Constance Wakefield, and Connie Walker.
 Her many identities included using the title 'Reverend' and posing as a nurse, a doctor, and a spiritual adviser who used Haitian Vodou.